haraldrudell/Linux-WPA3-Personal/README.md

 • sae only connects Access Points and clients that prove to have the secret, thereby mitigating the evil-twin problem

-WPA2-Personal does not offer any of the above characteristics, it is unsafe to use without vpn.
-The intermediate fix for WPA2 is to either always use vpn or to use WPA2-Enterprise eap-tls, everybody else is a victim.
+WPA2-Personal does not offer any of the above characteristics, it is unsafe to use at all without vpn.
+The intermediate fix for WPA2 is to always use WPA2-Enterprise eap-tls, everybody else is a victim.
 Once an attacker is in the WPA2 network which takes only seconds, crafted packets can be sent to any authenticated node exploiting every feature of their typically low-quality software

 # Process